mickcrosse/PERMUTOOLS/README.md

 * `permuttest()` - one-sample or paired-sample permutation test with tmax correction
 * `permuttest2()` - unpaired two-sample permutation test with tmax correction
 * `permuvartest2()` - permutation-based *F*-test with max statistic correction
-* `permucorr()` - permutation-based correlation test with max statistic correction
+* `permucorr()` - permutation-based correlation coefficient with max statistic correction
 * `booteffectsize()` - bias-corrected effect size measure with bootstrapped confidence intervals

 ## Examples

-### Permutation tests for dependent samples
+### Permutation tests for independent samples

+The following example demonstrates how to test whether two independent samples come from distributions with equal means in PERMUTOOLS, and compares the test results to those of the equivalent parametric tests in MATLAB.

-Here, we generate random multivariate data for 2 "dependent" samples X and Y. Each sample has 20 variables, each with a mean value of 0, except for the first 10 variables of Y which have a mean value of -1.
+First, we generate random multivariate data for 2 "independent" samples X and Y. Each sample has 20 variables, each with a mean value of approximately 0, except for the first 10 variables of Y which have a mean value of approximately -1.
 Each variable has 30 observations.

 ```matlab
 % Generate random data